zulucmd/zulu/completion-integrations/README.md

-# Regression tests for Cobra completion scripts
+# Regression tests for Zulu completion scripts

-The [Cobra](https://github.com/spf13/cobra) library provides support for shell completion for programs that use it.
-For this, Cobra provides a `__complete` command which is implemented in Go and is used by each completion script (`bash`, `zsh`, `fish` and `powershell`).
-Cobra has Go tests to help avoid any regressions to the `__complete` command logic.
+The [Zulu](https://github.com/zulucmd/zulu) library provides support for shell completion for programs that use it.
+For this, Zulu provides a `__complete` command which is implemented in Go and is used by each completion script (`bash`, `zsh`, `fish` and `powershell`).
+Zulu has Go tests to help avoid any regressions to the `__complete` command logic.
 However, implementing regression tests for each shell script itself, which are written in the corresponding shell language, is a more challenging endeavour.

-This project aims to provide such regression tests which exercise and verify the completion scripts implemented by Cobra.
+This project aims to provide such regression tests which exercise and verify the completion scripts implemented by Zulu.

 # Current shell support